QCaudron/repeater_roundabout/README.md

 To add a repeater, you should call `python scripts/update.py`.
 This script will prompt you for the repeater's information, and will add it to the `assets/repeaters.json` file containing all known repeaters, as well as regenerating the `assets/rr_frequencies.csv` file for CHIRP use.

-This script can be called directly, in which case it will prompt you for repeater information, or you can call it by passing the following arguments to the command-line for the same effect.
+`update.py` has the ability to import repeaters from RepeaterBook, [WWARA data exports][wwara-data], prior Repeater Roundabout `repeaters.json` files, and manually via command line arguments.
+If you call the `update.py` without any arguments, it will prompt you for repeater information.  `update.py` accepts the following command line arguments:

+- Callsign (`--call`): The repeater's callsign (for example, `WW7PSR`)
+- Frequency (`--freq`): The repeater's frequency (for example, `146.960`).
+If specified when importing from WWARA or a prior `repeaters.json` file, only the repeater matching the call and frequency will be imported.
 - Group name (`--name`): The short name of the group that runs one or more repeaters (for example, `PSRG` or `Shoreline ACS`)
 - Location (`--loc`): The general location of the repeater (for example, `Seattle` or `Buck Mtn.`)
-- RepeaterBook State ID (`--state_id`): The State ID of the repeater on RepeaterBook (an integer you can find after `state_id=` in the URL).
-Defaults to Washington (53) if not specified.
-- RepeaterBook ID (`--id`): The ID of the repeater on RepeaterBook (an integer you can find at the very end of the URL)
-- Callsign (`--call`): The repeater's callsign (for example, `WW7PSR`)
-- Frequency (`--freq`): The repeater's frequency (for example, `146.960`)
 - Offset (`--offset`): The repeater's offset, in MHz (for example, `+0.6`)
 - Tone (`--tone`): The repeater's tone, in Hz (for example, `103.5`); for DMR repeaters, use something like `CC2/TS1 BEARS1 TG/312488` for color code, time slot, and talk group name and number
 - Mode (`--mode`): The repeater's mode (for example, `FM` or `DMR`); defaults to `FM` if not provided